top of page

 Donate icon

-Your money donation to Ground Score keeps Portland clean while providing easy-entry jobs for neighbors facing work and housing insecurity.
+Your monetary donation to Ground Score keeps Portland clean while providing low-barrier jobs for neighbors facing work and housing insecurity.
 Many Ground Score workers face numerous barriers to employment and rely on our programs to afford basic necessities.
 Help us create an inclusive, environmentally sustainable economy by contributing today!

 Heart-shaped recycle icon